DamonMohammadbagher/NativePayload_Image/Chapter 11 - Hiding Payloads via BMP Image Pixels/README.md

 STEP 3 : Now you can Copy and Paste your C# code to your Virtual Machine for test .

 # NativePayload_Image.sh  help :

+Note : this Script Tested by Kali Linux (only)

 for more information Please use this syntax "./NativePayload_Image.sh  help" or for Using this tool Step by step please read this Chapter-11(Part2) PDF file .
 (Recommended)